Bindu Basini Govt. Boys' High School: Extracurricular

+Bindu Basini Boys' Computer Club

+Bindubasini Government Boys' High School Computer Club (BBCC) was established in 2026.
+The current President of the club is Md.
+Samir Talukdar Apurbo.

+The Club Room is located on the 3rd floor of the Multipurpose Building, while the Computer Lab is situated on the 3rd floor of the Administrative Building.

+The club's Advisor is Mr. Tofazzal Hossain, the headmaster of Bindu Basini Government Boys' High School.

 Cricket

 The school became the champion in 13th and 17th National School Cricket Tournament respectively in 1995 and 1999.

 Football

 Every year, on the second, third and fourth day of Eid al-Adha, Bindu Basini Football Championship is held in Tangail Stadium.
 On the initiative of 2008 batch, the first season of BBFC was organized in 2016 with the participation of current and former students of Bindu Basini Government Boys High School.